IETF-OPSAWG-WG/veloce/draft-mahesh-opsawg-veloce-yang.md

 --- abstract

-This document describes a YANG deVELpment PrOCEss and maintenance (VELOCE) that is more suitable for the development of YANG modules or YANG modules update within the IETF.
+This document describes a YANG deVELopment PrOCEss and maintenance (VELOCE) that is more suitable for the development of YANG modules or YANG modules update within the IETF.